 Mexican Style Adobo Seasoning

-I will show you how to do the dry seasoning which you can use for a rub on meats, add to stews, and even just sprinkle on most anything you want.
+This recipe shows you how to make the dry seasoning which you can use for a rub on meats, add to stews, and even just sprinkle on most anything you want.

 It is so good you will start eyeballing different things and wondering how it would taste with adobo seasoning on it… Like melon for example.